 As a result of the dredging operations to recover marine phosphate resources in ML170, trenches will be excavated in the seabed and the benthic biota associated with the sediments will be removed.
-The mine permit is issued for a period of 20 years, and at a maximum dredging rate of 3 km^2 per annum, this will lead to a dredged-out area of 60 km2, divided over the two target areas SP-1 and SP-2.
-The dredge depth will be on average 1.10 and 1.70 m for SP-1 and SP-2, respectively.
-The maximum resource depths are 1.85 m and 2.25 m for SP-1 and SP-2, respectively as determined during exploration (possibly up to 3 m).
+The mine permit is issued for a period of 20 years, and at a maximum dredging rate of 3 km per annum, this will lead to a dredged-out area of 60 km, primarily over SP-1, SP-2 and to a lesser extent SP-3.
+The dredge depth will be on average 1.69 m, 1.70 m, and 1.30 m for SP-1, SP-2 and SP-3, respectively.
+The maximum resource depths are 2.5 m, 2.25 m, and 1.85 m for SP-1, SP-2 and SP-3, respectively, as determined during exploration (possibly up to 3 m).
 These values may change as more information is obtained during the dredging operations.
 The phosphate layer contacts a clay footwall, whereby the total stripping of the phosphate resource would expose this footwall.
-The stiff clay footwall is less than ideal for small burrowing fauna, and it is strongly recommended to leave behind a residual sediment layer of 0.3 cm of the original sediment thickness.
+The stiff clay footwall is less than ideal for small burrowing fauna, and it is strongly recommended that a residual sediment layer of 0.3 m of the original sediment thickness be left behind.
 This will provide unconsolidated soft-bottom substrate for animals to colonise.
 Nonetheless, it is expected that the residual sediment layer will have different sediment properties than the original surficial layers.
 Furthermore, if areas of undisturbed sediments are left between dredged furrows, colonisation of the dredged area by benthic organisms can be accelerated.
 Such undisturbed areas can provide an important source of adult benthic organisms, which subsequently migrate into the disturbed areas, enabling a faster recovery than might occur solely by larval settlement and growth.

 As the dredging target sites are located at depths beyond the influence of surface waves, infilling rates will be slow as near-bottom sediment transport is expected to be low.
-It is recommended that high resolution geophysical surveys (e.g. side scan sonar) are conducted in both SP-1 and SP-2 immediately after dredging, and 2-3 years post-dredging (and potentially at later years depending on the results) to determine the depth of the dredged trenches and the sediment infilling-rates.
+It is recommended that high resolution geophysical surveys (e.g. side scan sonar) are conducted immediately after dredging, and 2-3 years post-dredging (and potentially at later years depending on the results) to determine the depth of the dredged trenches and the sediment infilling-rates.